How to Replace a Window Sill Outside Your Home

-Step 1: After opening the window, to prevent sawdust from getting inside your home, tape plastic of the window’s interior.
+Step 1: For exterior window sill replacement you have to after opening the window, to prevent sawdust from getting inside your home, tape plastic of the window’s interior.
 Once you have obtained the size and thickness of the window sill, you should set the blade on your circular saw to match that measurement.

 Step 2: Placing the saw on one corner of the lumber, tilt it up to 30 degrees before turning it on.
 Carefully low it until the blade cuts into the sill, making sure that the base is flush to the sill.
 Pushing it forward, slowly guide it along the window sash’s edge.
 Stop sawing once it has reached the other side.
 Finish cutting loose the remainder of the sill with the reciprocating saw.

 Step 3: Use the circular saw to cut the window sill across, in the middle, and perpendicular.
 Next, from the front of the sill underneath, insert the pry bar and pry out one piece at a time, going upward.

 Step 4: Using the chisel under the trim and in the corners, cut off any remaining pieces of broken wood.
 To get the edges square and clean, you can use a hammer to pound the chisel.
 Using a broom and wire brush, clean any remaining residue.

 Step 5: Under the window trim, measure the distance between the sides.

 Step 6: Cut the two-by-six fir lumber length to the measurement you obtained using the miter saw.